upa/mscp/README.md

 You can use `mscp` like `scp`, for example, `mscp user@example.com:srcfile /tmp/dstfile`.
-Remote hosts only need to run standard `sshd` supporting the SFTP subsystem, and you need to be able to ssh to the hosts (as usual). `mscp` does not require anything else.
+Remote hosts only need to run standard `sshd` supporting the SFTP subsystem (e.g. openssh-server), and you need to be able to ssh to the hosts as usual. `mscp` does not require anything else.

-Differences from `scp`:
+Differences from `scp` on usage:

 - remote glob on remote shell expansion is not supported.
 - remote to remote copy is not supported.
 - `-r` option is not needed.
-- and any other differences I have not implemented and noticed...
+- and any other differences I have not implemented and noticed.

 ## Install